This image is AI-generated for illustrative purposes only and does not represent any specific car brand or model.

 GMC TurboMax vs V8: Reliability and Maintenance Costs Breakdown

-One concern with turbocharged engines like the TurboMax is their long-term reliability.
+Some drivers wonder if turbo engines like the TurboMax can hold up over time.
 While V8 engines are known for lasting over 200,000 miles with proper maintenance, turbocharged engines introduce additional components that may require more upkeep, such as:

 - Turbocharger wear and tear